chpc-uofu/workflows-with-snakemake/Exercises/Solutions/Exercise2/README.md

 to a rule.

-Note that the use of wildcards impacts multiple rules: the rule where expand() as well as rules upstream of that rule.
+Note that the use of wildcards impacts multiple rules: the rule where expand() is used as well as rules upstream of that rule.